lewagon/dotfiles/01-Ruby/02-Flow-Array/TEACHERS.md

 ### case / when / else

-If all branches depend on some variable value, like in this old school interface:
+When conditions all depend on a variable, ex. an old school UI:

 ```ruby
 puts "Which action? [read|write|exit]"